 Photo by Ettml

 Now a popular steakhouse, the Keg Mansion was once the home of businessman Hart Massey and his family.
 Two tragic versions of an ill-fated story about the family are told.
 One version states that a maid named Lilian hanged herself after the death of Hart’s only daughter in 1915, because she was overcome with grief.
 The other version of the story states that Lilian hanged herself as rumors circulated about a possible relationship between her and Hart.
-Whatever the truth may be, there have been multiple reports of a lady seen hanging by the rafters.
+Whatever the truth may be, there have been multiple reports of a lady seen hanging from the rafters.
 Enjoy your steak!

 Find it: The Keg Mansion is on The Great Trail at the corner of Jarvis and Wellesley streets in downtown Toronto.